Why is Olin requiring COVID-19 tests for asymptomatic people in the campus community?

 Quarantine is designated for individuals who have been identified by trained contact tracers as having been in close contact with those who have tested positive for COVID-19, but who may be asymptomatic.

 Students who need to isolate or quarantine will do so in designated living accommodations and their health will be monitored by Babson Health Services.
 If you live in a standalone single room (not in a suite) with its own bathroom, you will isolate or quarantine in your own room.
 If you live in a suite, contact the college at (781) 343-1288 for instructions regarding isolation/quarantine space.

-Employees who need to isolate or quarantine should remain at home and consult their primary care provider for guidance on isolation/quarantine as well as information regarding return to work and normal activities.
+Employees who need to isolate or quarantine should remain at home and consult Krista Chavez and/or their primary care provider for guidance on isolation/quarantine as well as information regarding return to work and normal activities.

-Close contacts of a positive individual will need to quarantine for 14 days, even with a negative test.
+Close contacts of a positive individual will need to quarantine for 10 days.
 If symptoms develop, isolation begins from the date of symptoms onset and will last at least 10 days.

-A: If you develop possible symptoms of COVID-19, or if you test positive, you are asked to use CoVerified to report any extended contact you have had with members of the community in the 5 days prior to the start of your symptoms/the date of your positive test.
-Extended contact is defined as being fewer than 6 feet from someone for more than 15 minutes.
+If you test positive for COVID-19, you are asked to use CoVerified to report any extended contact you have had with members of the community in the 5 days prior to the start of your symptoms/the date of your positive test.
+Extended contact is defined as being fewer than 6 feet from someone for 15 minutes in a 24 hour period, masked or unmasked.
 If your contact with someone was shorter in duration and/or further away in distance, you should not report them as a contact.
 If you are a student, Babson Health Services will contact you and speak with you about your symptoms before reaching out to any of your contacts.
-If you are an employee, you will be contacted by your local Board of Health to discuss your contacts..
+If you are an employee, you will be contacted by your local Board of Health to discuss your contacts.